referencenull/GitHub-Copilot-hands-on-lab/README.md

 ---

-## 🧩 Phase 4 – Open repo in Codespaces
+## 🧩 Phase 4 – Back to GitHub.com and Coding Agent
 <details>
 <summary>🔹 <b>8️⃣ Generate a new issue</b></summary>